 Lucia's newfound vocalization of, "what am I doing?" is maybe the result of a higher responsibility of chores now that she's nine or perhaps, like most adults in the world, her brain is getting too full of crap.
 For kids, playing is the perfect place to let go.
 Run outside, play tether ball, dress up like a matador and play baby bull.
 Like many parents, I am anti-screen-- no video games, minimal special movie time, no iPad babysitting.
 All that stuff just clutters the brain.
 There's plenty of time for that in adulthood.

-For adults though, we need play time too.
+Adults need play time too.
 Of course there's the old standby-- cocktails and letting our hair down.
 This can be a decent antidote to the overly-full brain, but it's not really doing anything except pausing the mental chatter with chemicals, and sometimes it doesn't even do that.
 Don't get me wrong.
 It can be incredibly enjoyable and relaxing, but it's time-limited and it's not sustainable as an every day practice.

 When I first stared practicing yoga twenty years ago, I got addicted to the physicality of it.
-As a former athlete, I had found something that got my blood going in a way that felt familiar and fantastic.
+As a lifelong athlete, I had found something that got my blood going in a way that felt familiar and fantastic.
 In those pre-teaching years, I was a social worker working with incarcerated youth and families involved in the criminal justice system.
 I carried an overload of emotional baggage of my own, my clients, and the Department of Youth Services.
 Without ever naming it, my practice in those years, was my one true place to put that stuff aside.
 My yoga practice grew because I always wanted to get back into the room, knowing that when I walked out, I would be clear headed for a few hours, maybe even a few days.

-In the thirteen years since I became a teacher, I have spent thousands of hours helping other students get themselves into the Asanas.
+In the years since I have been a teacher, I have spent thousands of hours helping other students get themselves into the asanas.
 I have spent an equal number of hours guiding students into a mental state that is different from their digitized every day.
 Like me, most people find oga because they are drawn to the specific physical practice.
 Moving beyond the physical, into the mental, is truly a challenge.
 Exploring this challenge is, in part, why I started this blog.
 Sometimes when I am standing in front of the class, imagining all of the thoughts swimming around people's heads, I think, "What can I tell them?
 How can I help them?"
 Different words, different postures, different combinations of words and movements-- there's no one thing that quiets everyone's mind.

 What I do know is that, like Lucia, I ask myself at least fives times a day, "What am I doing?".
 And it's never when I'm practicing yoga.